Meitei people: Subsistence

 The Meitei are mainly agriculturists in which rice is a staple crop.
 However, they also grow mangoes, lemons, pineapples, oranges, guavas, and other fruits.
 Fishing is also common among the Meitei that can either be a profession or a hobby.
 Women tend to dominate the local markets as sellers of food items, textiles, and traditional clothing.

 Associations and organisations

 Cultural revivalist organisations

-Arambai Tenggol is a socio-political organisation involved in the revival and preservation of indigenous Meitei culture, which has developed into an armed milita in the course of the 2023–2025 Manipur violence.
+Arambai Tenggol is a socio-political organisation involved in the revival and preservation of the indigenous Meitei culture.
 Meira Paibi (Women torch bearers) is a Meitei women's social movement referred to as the "guardians of civil society".